example42/puppet-tp/README.md

       [...]
     }

-If you explicitly set a path, that path is used and the title is ignored (be sure, anyway, to refer to a supported application and is not duplicated in your catalog):
+If you explicitly set a ```path```, that path is used and the title is ignored (be sure, anyway, to refer to a supported application and is not duplicated in your catalog):

     # This manages /usr/local/bin/openssh_check
     tp::conf { 'openssh::ssh_check':